-Canadians suffering intolerably from an excruciating, irremediable medical conditions, but who are not approaching end of life, have been barred once again from rightful access to assisted dying.
+Canadians suffering intolerably from excruciating, irremediable medical conditions, but who are not approaching end of life, have been barred once again from rightful access to assisted dying.

 Senators passed Bill C-14 with a 44-28 vote — just one day after the House of Commons rejected the Senate’s amendment to remove the “reasonably foreseeable” clause from the bill to broaden eligibility requirements.